Each popular investment company has a branded rewards credit card that offers cash back rewards on all purchases that you make.

 Here’s a look at some of the perks available to cardholders:

-- Welcome Bonus: The Schwab card offers you a $100 welcome bonus if you spend at least $1,000 within the first three months.
+- Welcome Bonus Offer: The Schwab card offers you a $100 welcome bonus if you spend at least $1,000 within the first three months.
 That’s a pretty small bonus, but it’s also a pretty easy spending threshold to clear at just $334 per month.

 - 0% APR Period: This card offers a six-month period for 0% APR on new purchases.
-(The card does not currently offer a 0% period for balance transfers.)
+After that, your APR will be a variable rate, 15.49% to 18.49%, based on your creditworthiness and other factors (The card does not currently offer a 0% period for balance transfers).

 - Amex Offers: One of the top benefits of having an American Express card is access to its revolving offering of rebates.
 All you have to do is use the Amex app or website to opt into a deal that interests you, and it could bring you a statement credit for spending you were planning to do anyway.
 Read more about the program here.